DaanDeMeyer/reproc/README.md

 Not all errors apply to each function so the documentation of each function includes a section detailing which errors can occur.
 System errors are represented by `REPROC_ERROR_SYSTEM`.
 The `reproc_system_error` error can be used to retrieve the actual system error.
+To get a string representation of the error, pass the error code to `reproc_strerror`.
+If the error code passed to `reproc_strerror` is `REPROC_ERROR_SYSTEM`, `reproc_strerror` returns a string representation of the error returned by `reproc_system_error`.

 reproc++'s API integrates with the C++ standard library error codes mechanism (`std::error_code` and `std::error_condition`).
 All functions in reproc++'s API